Creating crawlers

 img[src^="http://www.example.com/"]

-Or, to match all img
+Or, to match all img elements whose src attribute ends in .jpg:

 img[src$=".jpg"]

-elements whose src
+Or, img elements whose src attribute contains /comics/:

 img[src*="/comics/"]

-elements whose alt
+Or, img elements whose alt attribute is Today's comic:

 img[alt="Today's comic"]